-If there’s one problem with my complexion more than any other over the past few weeks that’s enlarged pores, I don’t 100% know whether it’s down to the sudden cold snap of weather or the fact I’ve ditched my holy grail cleanser whilst I finished off a couple of others lingering in my shower but either way I’ve noticed that my foundation really seemes to be settling – so when I saw this one lingering in my mask box it had to be worth a try.
+If there’s one problem with my complexion more than any other over the past few weeks that’s enlarged pores, I don’t 100% know whether it’s down to the sudden cold snap of weather or the fact I’ve ditched my holy grail cleanser whilst I finished off a couple of others lingering in my shower but either way I’ve noticed that my foundation really seems to be settling – so when I saw the Mentolatum Pore Refining Beauty Mask lingering in my mask box it had to be worth a try.

 Mentholatum (catchy name) is not a brand I really knew anything about but it turns out its the parent company behind brand names like Deep Heat, and whilst those branded products are available here, the sheet masks etc are not available here and as far as I can tell aren’t really outside of Asia.
 I picked it up whilst in Bali at an extremely overpriced shopping centre that was a tourist trap.
 I visited to pick up something for some bites I had and naturally ended up grabbing something – thanks to the notes I made in my honeymoon haul, it was around the £2 mark and was the cheapest non-home brand mask I could find in the pharmacy (Guardian).